This brochure describes the flood

 The Noosa River ALERT system was installed in January 2001 by the Noosa Shire Council, with the assistance of the Bureau.
 It was funded through the Regional Flood Mitigation Program.
 The system consists of a network of rainfall and river height field stations which report via VHF radio to base station computers in the Council office at Tewantin and in the Flood Warning Centre in Brisbane.

-The Noosa River monitoring network has eight field stations - three which measure lake level/river height and rainfall, and four which measure only rainfall in the headwater areas.
+The Noosa River monitoring network has eight field stations - three of which measure lake level/river height and rainfall, and four which measure only rainfall in the headwater areas.
 The remaining station continuously monitors the tide at Noosa Heads.
 These field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in water level.
 The base station computer collects the data and has software that displays it in graphical and tabular form.
 The data is transmitted to the Bureau's Flood Warning Centre in Brisbane where it is used in hydrologic models to produce river height predictions during times of heavy rain and flooding.

 Flood Warnings and Bulletins